 The essence of any great board is collaboration

-Our board members have closely collaborated with Governments, employers and key organization to ensure that the voices of our community are being heard.
-By working closely with these key leaders in our economy, our board members have steered our Centre and community towards its mission.
+Our board members have closely collaborated with governments, employers and key organizations to ensure that the voices of our community are being heard.
+By working closely with these leaders in our economy, our board members have steered our Centre and community towards its mission.

 Our Board members help provide guidance on

 - Determine the organization’s mission and purpose

 - Hire, support and evaluate the Executive Director

 - Ensure adequate resources and monitor effective use of resources